embumila/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-Printing the ASCII alphabets in lowercase
+Printing all number from 0 to 98